mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Efforts to address these shortcomings are ongoing; see, for example, {{?RFC8890}}.
 Overall, bolstering the legitimacy of the organization should be seen as a continuous effort.

+When engaging in external efforts, the IETF community (in particular, its leadership) should keep firmly in mind that it is most authoritative when focused on technical and architectural impact.
+Straying from these topics will likely result in a loss of legitimacy that would likely be difficult to recover from.

-## Engage with Centralization Thoroughly but Realistically {#target}
+## Focus Discussion of Centralization {#target}

-Some kinds of centralization are easy to manage in standards efforts.
-For example, a protocol that exhibited obvious proprietary centralization would be an unlikely candidate for standardization.
-There is a growing body of knowledge and experience in managing the risks of beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
+Some kinds of centralization are relevant to consider in standards discussions.
+For example, if a proposal exhibited obvious proprietary centralization, it should (and hopefully would) be rejected.
+The community has a growing body of knowledge and experience in managing the risks of beneficial centralization, and a strong inclination to reuse existing infrastructure (such as the DNS) where possible.
 As discussed above, encryption can be used to manage selected instances of inherited centralization by enforcing layer boundaries.

-These responses are examples of appropriate ways for Internet standards to manage centralization.
+These responses are examples of appropriate ways for discussions in standards bodies to engage with centralization concerns.
+However, other kinds of centralization are less fruitful topics in standards discussions.

-However, mitigating practical and platform centralization (arguably, the most common kinds) is much more difficult in standards efforts.
+In particular, practical and platform centralization (arguably, the most common kinds) are much more difficult to control in standards.
 Because the IETF has no "protocol police", it’s not possible to demand, for example, that someone stop building a proprietary service using a federated protocol; even if it could, doing so would contradict architectural goals like permissionless innovation.
 While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

+Furthermore, claims of centralization can be proxies for power struggles between actors with competing interests, as discussed in {{decentralization}}.
+A protocol that is deployed by a large, centralized service does not necessarily cause that centralization, but a competitor might use a claim of centralization to deny them the benefit of standardization.

-Therefore, committing significant resources to scrutinizing protocols for latent centralization -- especially for practical and platform centralization -- is unlikely to be effective in preventing Internet centralization.
+Therefore, approaches like requiring a "Centralization Considerations" section in drafts, gatekeeping publication on a centralization review, or committing significant resources to examining centralization properties of protocols -- especially when searching for these latter types of centralization -- are unlikely to improve the Internet.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit practical or platform centralization.
 Refusing to standardize a newer protocol because it exhibits similar properties would not be equitable, proportionate, or effective.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions.
 One framework for critical interrogations is offered by {{BACCHI}}, which can be adapted for centralization-related discussions: